-Your directors are pleased to present this fifty eighth annual report of your company and the audited accounts for the year ended 31 March 2014.
+Your directors are pleased to present this sixtieth annual report of your company and the audited financial statements for the year ended 31 March 2015.

 The performance of various divisions of the company during the year under review is summarized below.

 This division operates in ports like Chennai, Ennore, Tuticorin, Visakhapatnam and Mangalore.
+An entry has been made in the port of Kandla during the financial year 2014-15.
 Mainly this division performs stevedoring operations for movement of coal for TNEB and for various other private sector customers.
-Cargoes handled at the various ports vary from Coal, Dolomite, Iron Ore, Steel products and fertilizers.
-The total volume handled by Sical at the various ports during FY 2013-14 was 26.01 million MT as against 20.76 million MT in FY 2012-13.
-The increase in volume is attributable to better capacity utilization and increase in power capacity by TNEB requiring higher volume of coal.
+Cargoes handled at the various ports vary from Coal, Dolomite, Limestone and Steel products.
+The total volume handled at the various ports during FY2014-15 was 26.33 million MT as against 26.01 million MT in FY 2013-14.

 Customs House Agency

 This division acts as an agency for clearing and forwarding goods through customs for imports and exports.
-This division handled 16.34 million MTs (12.57 million MTs in the previous year) of bulk cargo and 4025 TEUs (4240 TEUs in the previous year) of containerized cargo during the year under review.
-The cargoes handled vary from Coal, Iron Ore, Project Cargo, Capital Goods, Cement, Pulses, Non Ferrous Alloys and Steel in various forms.
+This division handled 18.95 million MTs (16.34 million MTs in the previous year) of bulk cargo and 3258 TEUs (4025 TEUs in the previous year) of containerized cargo during the year under review.
+The cargoes handled vary from Coal, Project Cargo, Capital Goods, Cement, Pulses, Non Ferrous Alloys and Steel in various forms.

 This division facilitates and ensures quick turnaround of the ships at berth at all major ports.
-During the year under review, the division handled 121 vessels (143 vessels in the previous year) at various ports in the country handling both dry and liquid bulk
+During the year under review, the division handled 109 vessels (121 vessels in the previous year) at various ports in the country handling both dry and liquid bulk.

 Goodwill Travels Division

 This division carries out rail and airline ticketing for domestic as well as international and booking of worldwide hotels and tour packages, car rentals, online visas, and travel insurances apart from operating as an authorized dealer for full fledged money changing business.
-During the year under review the division has operated full fledged packaged tours to Bangkok and far east countries and has plans for operating packaged tours to other destinations.
+This division is also engaged in organized full fledged packaged tours.
+During the year under review the division has operated full fledged packaged tours to Thailand, Sri Lanka and USA.

 SUBSIDIARIES AND JOINT VENTURES